 If you thought that after the beautiful Venus inspired by Bonaparte's sister, you had seen it all, you are very wrong.
 In the Borghese Gallery we will contemplate another spectacular goddess, who is lying completely naked and has a surprise...
 She has a penis!
 Just as you read it.

-This is the Sleeping Hermaphrodite, a sculpture dating back to the second century and found in Rome in 1609.
-In 1620, the flamboyant artist Bernini transformed the original marble support into a mattress on which the figure rests placidly.
+It is the Sleeping Hermaphrodite, a sculpture dating back to the second century and found in Rome in 1609.
+The flamboyant artist Bernini transformed in 1620 the original marble support into a mattress on which the figure rests placidly.
 It is so real that it makes you want to lie on it!

 Contemplate the spectacular ceilings of the hall

-After admiring the sculpture, look up (like the song) and contemplate the marvelous paintings on the ceiling, which depict the myth of Hermaphrodite, the son of Hermes and Aphrodite.
+After admiring the sculpture, look up (like the song) and contemplate the marvelous ceiling paintings, which depict the myth of Hermaphrodite, the son of Hermes and Aphrodite.
 According to Ovid's poetic account in his 'Metamorphoses', the young man's dual sex (male and female) was determined by his forced union with the nymph Salmacis.

 6. Bust of Cardinal Scipione Borghese